 Reaction aplenty to separation plan – Jan.
 6, 2020

 Protocol process painful but fruitful – Jan.
 10, 2020

 United Methodist Schism and the ‘Protocol’ of 2020 – Jan.
 17, 2020

 As stated in this letter from Bishop Karen Oliveto, "the Mountain Sky Conference has a legacy of modeling a church that welcomes everyone.
 We will continue to be a beacon of hope to those who are wondering if there is a place for them in God’s family."

 The Pathways Team, which was created in response to petition MSC-09 approved in June, will partner with each Mountain Sky Conference district to offer listening sessions around the vision of our future.
-All laity and clergy are invited to these listening sessions, which will be held this fall and winter.
-Click here for Focus Session dates
+The sessions will be led by leaders knowledgeable of General Conference issues.
+You are invited to come and share your hopes and dreams for the future of the church.

 Consider having a "Conversation with a Delegate" moment at your next district, circuit, or local church meeting.
 The best way to reach all of the delegates is through the online contact form.
 You can invite delegates to a meeting, ask a question or share a concern.
 Don't know who your delegates are?
 Go to the Annual, Jurisdictional and General Conferences page on the Mountain Sky Conference website.
 Read the 2019 Mountain Sky Annual Conference report online.